NooksApp/live-bugfix/README.md

-## Bug Report
+## Watch Party Functionality

-Here is the customer bug report: https://www.loom.com/share/fd1075ce1ce74a95a07c3a6673f152db
+Here is a demo of how the watch party works: https://www.loom.com/share/c6bb194d55b749919a308e7c5fd89521

 ## System Overview